scala/scala-lang/community/index.md

 Scala has the following primary mailing lists.
 For those lists that existed before they were migrated to Google Groups, see the links for complete archives on Gmane.

+The Scala mailing lists are covered by the [Scala Code of Conduct](http://docs.scala-lang.org/conduct.html).

  * **[Scala-User](http://groups.google.com/group/scala-user)**: the main forum for questions and discussions about the Scala programming ([Archive at Gmane](http://dir.gmane.org/gmane.comp.lang.scala.user)).
 In particular, newbie questions and programming experiences and questions should go to this list.
  * **[Scala-Language](http://groups.google.com/group/scala-language)**: the main forum for discussions and news about the Scala language ([Archive at Gmane](http://dir.gmane.org/gmane.comp.lang.scala)).
  * **[Scala-Announce](http://groups.google.com/group/scala-announce)**: announcements of new Scala releases, packages and